Muteages/BZ-XLA/env.md

 ## JDK & C/C++ compiler

-They have already been pre-installed on the server, so we can use it directly.
+They have already been pre-installed on the server, so we can use them directly.

 ## Automake